risk-first/website/thinking/De-Risking.md

 ### A Nice Problem To Have

-**Ignoring** or **Accepting** risks is a lot less work than **Mitigating** them, and sometimes it can feel negligent to just add them to the backlog or risk-register without doing anything immediately about them.
+**Ignoring** or **Accepting** risks is a lot less work than **Mitigating** them, so sometimes it can feel negligent to just add them to the backlog or risk-register without doing anything immediately about them.
 One useful test I have found is whether "This would be a nice problem to have".
 For example:

 > "Running out of space in the database would be a nice problem to have, because it would mean we have lots of users"

 > "Users complaining about lacking function X would be a nice problem to have, because it would mean they were using the system"

 Applying this kind of logic at the start of a project leads you towards building a [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product).